Mycetoma

 How do you get mycetoma?

-- infection enters the body through cuts or a penetrating injury, commonly thorn pricks
+- Bacteria or fungi enter the body through a cut or penetrating injury, such as a thorn prick.

-- manual workers and people who walk barefoot are most at risk
+- People who work in rural settings doing manual labour and people who walk barefoot are most at risk.

 What are the symptoms of mycetoma?